 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Formal prerequisite knowledge

 The course may overlap with discontinued courses and old study units of all types and levels.
-The student must ensure that the content of the course does not overlap with other study units one has previously obtained credits for.
+You must ensure that the content of the course does not overlap with other study units you have previously obtained credits for.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit your assignment.

 The examination text is given in English.You may submit your response in Norwegian, Swedish, Danish or English.